GhoulKingR/webrtc-project/finished-tutorial/2_within_browser_across_pages/README.md

 # Step 2: within browser across pages
+In this step, there are two essential files: _index.html_ and _streamer.html_.

-This step has a _streamer.html_ page that represents a streamer and an _index.html_ page that represents a viewer.
+_streamer.html_ represents a streamer and _index.html_ represents a viewer. _streamer.html_ allows a user to create a live broadcast that another user can view with the _client.html_ page.

 ## Running this step
 To get this step running, you need to host the HTML scripts.
 To host the HTML scripts, run this command in _2_within_browser_across_pages_ directory: